Sarambru/Sara-B-Tic-Tac-Toe/README.md

 This applications allow the user to play a game of tic tac toe against themselves.
 I wanted to give the game a retro 80's inspired vapor-wave aesthetic, and make sure that the player turn and game results are displayed clearly.
 I wanted the game status to include both who's turn it is as well as the results of the game for a more seamless layout.
 I hope you enjoy my first in-class project 😊.

 ## 💫 Important Links 💫

+Here is the link to my game site: [Tic Tac Toe Game](https://sarambru.github.io/Sara-B-Tic-Tac-Toe/)

 Here is my project wireframe: [Wireframe](https://imgur.com/a/h9iAx3f)

-Here is the link to my game: [Tic Tac Toe Game](https://sarambru.github.io/Sara-B-Tic-Tac-Toe/)

 Link to Github Repo: [Github Repo](https://github.com/Sarambru/Sara-B-Tic-Tac-Toe)